-After the appeal is accepted, the iperson appealing will receive an appeal receipt.
-Then, a “briefing” schedule will be issued
+After the appeal is accepted, the person appealing will receive an appeal receipt.
+Then, a “briefing” schedule will be issued.

-The person appealing has 21 days to furnish the Board of Immigration Appeals a written argument in favor of their position.
+The person appealing has 21 days to deliver to the Board of Immigration Appeals a written argument in favor of their position.